 - Use of Staffbase Services.
-Subject to all the terms and conditions of this Agreement, Staffbase grants Customer a worldwide, non-exclusive, non-transferable (except as set out in 18.2 (Assignment), non-sublicensable right and license during the applicable Subscription Term to access and use the Staffbase Service(s) designated on Customer’s Order Form solely for Customer’s (and Customer Affiliates’) internal business purposes, but only in accordance with this Agreement (including without limitation any applicable Service-Specific Terms), the Documentation, and all applicable Scope of Use descriptions.
+Staffbase grants Customer a worldwide, non-exclusive, non-transferable (except as set out in Section 18.2 (Assignment)), non-sublicensable right and license during the applicable Subscription Term to access and use the Staffbase Service(s) designated on Customer’s Order Form solely for Customer’s (and Customer’s Affiliates’) internal business purposes, subject to and only in accordance with the terms and conditions of this Agreement, including without limitation any applicable Service-Specific Terms, the Documentation, and all applicable Scope of Use descriptions.

 - Mobile Apps.
 For Mobile Apps, the right and license granted in Section 5.1, subject to the same conditions, further includes: (i) for those that download the Mobile App from an App Store, a worldwide, non-exclusive, non-transferrable, non-sublicensable right and license during the Subscription Term to install and use the Mobile Apps; and (ii) for Customer, the right and license during the Subscription Term to distribute the Mobile Apps (such as through Mobile Device Management, a download page, or through an App Store) and the limited right to sublicense distribution through App Stores (if applicable).